How can you buy an older version of Microsoft Office to fit in with your other computers?

 Install the Office you have

 You’ll need the Office product key.
-Retail purchases had a sticker with the 25 character code.
+Retail purchases have a sticker with the 25 character code.
 Office 2013 and later don’t save the product key in the registry so it’s not possible to recover the key from there.

 If the install and activation is permitted by Microsoft’s online licensing system, you’re good to go.

 If the product activation does not work, there’s no harm done.
-The Microsoft police aren’t going to coming knocking at your door.
+The Microsoft police aren’t going to coming knocking at your door😊.

 Buy older Office versions

-Microsoft doesn’t sell old versions of Office but some retailers might have some old copies still available for sale.
+Microsoft doesn’t sell old versions of Office retail but some retailers might have some old copies still available for sale.

 It’s hard to tell whether these offers are legal licenses or not.
 Many readers seem to feel that the low priced offers are worth a try.
+See Ultra-cheap Microsoft Office deals, are they legal and work?

 Ask around friends and family, maybe one of them has an old Office retail pack gathering dust?